 Controversy Surrounding Michigan’s Unlimited Medical Coverage

 As with most government programs controversy almost always follows.
-The chances of being in a life altering car accident are minimal for most drivers.
+The chances of being in a life-altering car accident are minimal for most drivers.
 Nobody likes to be forced to pay for something they will never need.
 True thousands of people have benefited from the unlimited medical coverage in Michigan over the years, however, millions of people have been paying for it.
 Being the only state with the law also draws a lot of criticism.

-State representatives are trying to rework the law so Michigan residents can select the amount of coverage they purchase verses the mandatory unlimited coverage required right now.
+State representatives are trying to rework the law so Michigan residents can select the amount of coverage they purchase versus the mandatory unlimited coverage required right now.
 Putting a limit on medical coverage could save Michigan drivers a lot of money.

-Does the MCCA Fee Change between Carriers?
+Does the MCCA Fee Change Between Carriers?

 If you are new to Michigan or giving your Michigan insurance a closer look, don’t be surprised to see the MCCA fee listed on each vehicle.
-It doesn’t matter which insurance carrier you choose, the state mandates cost.
+It doesn’t matter which insurance carrier you choose, the state mandates the fee.
 However, insurance carriers do often charge statutory fees to cover the cost of handling the transaction of paying the MCCA.
 The statutory fee can range from two dollars possibly up to ten dollars per vehicle.
 When comparing quotes of insurance carriers in Michigan, it is best to take a look at the overall cost and not worry about who is charging a statutory fee.